 ‘Hosts a number of industry simulation experiences for school students.
 These combine elements of Science, Technology, Engineering and Mathematics [STEM], with an emphasis on teamwork, marketing, and human relations to provide a unique set of challenges for young people’.
 Linked to the Australian Space Design Competitions [see Science section below].
 Students in Grades 8-12.

-Annual JSDC Presentation Event has now been completed.
-18-19 January 2020 - Annual ASDC Finals [UQ, St Lucia].
+Annual JSDC ASDC Finals have now been completed.
 July 2020 - International ASDC Finals at the Kennedy Space Centre [USA].
 New dates once these are advised.

 ‘2020 Theme is SCALE.
 The Challenge is open to upper primary and secondary school students.
 Students are encouraged to design, build and submit an original educational video game that includes science, technology, engineering and mathematics [STEM] content or themes’.
 Years 5-12.

-‘Mentor Registration opens 18 February 2020.
+‘Mentor Registration opened 18 February 2020.
 Entry normally closes in late March.
 Game submission opens 22 July 2020.
 Game submission closes 5 August 2020.
 Winners announced September 2020.
 Awards Ceremony at a date to be confirmed’.
-Exact dates once these are advised.
+Other dates once these are advised.

 ‘The Student Blogging Challenge is about embracing all of the benefits of blogging — from learning digital writing skills, and digital citizenship, to developing an authentic audience and connecting with others around the globe.
 The challenge is made up of a series of 10 weekly tasks all designed to improve blogging and commenting skills, while connecting students with a global audience.
 The challenge is totally free and is open to both classes and individual student bloggers from all over the world.
 The challenge is open to all age groups [K-12] worldwide.
 However, it is most suitable for ages 8 to 16’.

 The Student Blogging Challenge runs twice yearly, beginning each March and October.
-The next challenge will begin in early March and registrations will open in February and runs for 8 weeks.
-Exact dates once these are advised.
+Registrations opened in February.
+The challenge will begin 15 March, 2020 and runs for 8 weeks.
+October Challenge dates once these are advised.

 ‘The Game Changer Challenge will connect primary and high school students from across NSW with leading education technology and design thinking professionals to solve the big question - how can tomorrow’s schools help create the future ?’.